NilPointer-Software/bdfd-wiki/src/resources/discordIDSystem.md

 There are alot of functions that use IDs.
 Like, `$deleteChannels`, `$modifyRole` `$banID`, and many more.

 Let's use `$deleteChannels` for this example.
-In order to delete the channel, we need the channel ID.
+In order to delete a channel, we need the channel's ID.
 Here's how `$deleteChannels` could look:
 ```
 $deleteChannels[320949943877437847]
 $c[Deletes the provided custom channel ID.]